 Competition and tensions around the energy issue

-In order to diversify its sources of energy supply, Poland has set up two major bilateral projects, scheduled to come on stream in 2022: the Gas Interconnection Poland-Lithuania (GIPL) pipeline and the Northern Gate project designed to ship Norwegian gas to Poland via Denmark.
+In order to diversify its sources of energy supply, Poland has set up two major bilateral projects: the Gas Interconnection Poland-Lithuania (GIPL) pipeline and the Northern Gate project designed to ship Norwegian gas to Poland via Denmark.
 In addition, Poland has also turned its attention to liquefied natural gas: in 2016, a major LNG terminal was inaugurated in Świnoujście (importing Qatari, Norwegian and American gas) while an additional project for an LNG terminal in Gdańsk is under consideration.

 Poland is not the only country in the Baltic region seeking to import LNG: Lithuania and Finland have also set up terminals.
 However, these competing national quests for liquified natural gas are creating tensions between countries bordering the Baltic.
 The proliferation of terminals around the sea is keeping these countries from working on a unique project that could be cheaper and, above all, regional in scope.

-This inability to develop regional projects can become a major strategic problem, as illustrated by Lithuania’s project in the early 2010’s to build a nuclear power plant that could supply electricity to the Baltic states and Poland.
+This inability to develop coordinated initiatives can become a major strategic problem, as illustrated by Lithuania’s project in the early 2010’s to build a nuclear power plant that could supply electricity to the Baltic states and Poland.
 Polish authorities, hoping for a bigger stake compared to its “small” Baltic neighbours, withdrew from the project in 2011.

 The other countries involved, Sweden and Denmark in particular, also expressed their opposition to the Nord Stream projects.
-Although Germany found itself standing almost alone, the project was nevertheless successful.
 In Europe, Poland remains one of the most active in opposing the construction of Nord Stream II.

 An increased role for Poland amid burgeoning rivalries in the CEE region?